 24. Auditing standards require internal and external auditors to work closely together to make best use of available audit resources.
-We seek to rely on the work of internal audit wherever possible to avoid duplication.
-Based on a review of internal audit's plans, we do not intend to place reliance on internal audit to support our audit opinions.
-We will however consider the work of internal audit throughout the year to inform our work.
+We will continue to engage with internal audit on key issues related to the audit.
+On this occasion, however, we do not plan to place reliance on internal audit work for our financial statements responsibilities.